-Informational interviews are conducted not to apply for a job or internship, but simply to speak to someone in order to gather infomation.
+Informational interviews are conducted not to apply for a job or internship, but simply to speak to someone in order to gather information.
 You might interview someone who works in a career field that interests you, or who engages in other activities for which you both share a passion.
-Although a "formal" informational interview is conducted best in a private meeting, ASK Night allows you to begin to gather information from others about post-graduation pursuits.

-The information you gather is essential in helping you identify the specific needs of a profession or a particular employer.
-This helps you determine if the challenges can be matched by the interests and skills you possess, which is always the key issue when you engage in a career search.
+The information you gather can help you identify the specific needs of a profession or a particular employer.
+This helps you determine if the challenges match with your interests and skills, which is key in career exploration.

-Interviewing for information allows you to establish valuable contacts with people who are in the field you are investigating.
-These are some of the people who may be your best sources of information concerning future job leads.
+Interviewing for information allows you to establish valuable contacts with people who are in the field you're investigating.
+These people may also be some of your best sources of information concerning future job leads.